emberjs/data/guides/misc/4-reactivity/index.md

 These modes are interopable.
 The reactive object (record) for a resource in PolarisMode can relate to a record in LegacyMode and vice-versa.
-This interopability is true whether the record in LegacyMode is a SchemaRecord or a Model.
+This interopability is true whether the record in LegacyMode is a ReactiveResource or a Model.

 These reactive primitives use fine-grained signals-based reactivity.
-Currently, we use glimmer's (Ember's) implementation of `Signal` (`@tracked`) and `Computed` (`@cached`);
+The specific implementation used is pluggable and can be integrated with any implementation or even multiple at once.

-however, we've architected our use to be pluggable and will soon enable configuration of any desired implementation, thus making WarpDrive compatible with any signals compatible library or framework.
+For Ember, we use glimmer's implementation of `Signal` (`@tracked`) and `Computed` (`@cached`), though the integration does not have to be an implementation of signals at all!
+For instance, `react` could be integrated by utilizing [useSyncExternalStore](https://react.dev/reference/react/useSyncExternalStore) in place of signals and subscribing to all potential changes via the notification manager.